puravky/portfolio/README.md

 ## 🧑‍💻 About Me

-I'm Purav Yadav — a passionate web developer, creative technologist, and lifelong learner.
+I'm Purav Ky — a passionate web developer, creative technologist, and lifelong learner.
 This portfolio is my digital playground and professional profile — built to reflect both craft and personality.

 ---